Best One Bar Build for ESO: PvE Tier List

 Below are some of the features found using the Oakensoul Heavy Attack builds in the Elder Scrolls Online:

-• Weapon: Lighting Staff is used for destruction, passives, and off balance.
+• Weapon: Lighting Staff is used for its heavy attack channel, passives, and off balance.

-• Armor Types: 1 Light, 5 Medium, 1 Heavy – medium is preferred because light over penetrates, leaving dead stats.
+• Armor Types: 1 Light, 5 Medium, 1 Heavy – medium is preferred because all light usually puts you too far over penetration in content.
+Medium can get you closer to critical damage cap though, resulting in more damage.

 • Race: Dark Elf – best race for a balanced stat pool.